remix-bot/revolt/README.md

 ---

-Remix the best high quality music bot.
+Remix the first music bot on Revolt!

 ## About The Project